netd-tud/artifacts-ipv6-sra-scanning/README.md

 To reproduce the paper tables you can simply run:

 9. `make tables`

+This executes the jupyter notebooks and stores the html version under `notebooks/*.html`, showing the tables.

 ## Cleaning the environment
 - `make clean` to remove figures and the table.html file.